HL7/fhir-saner/input/pagecontent/transactions.md

 ### Query Measure

-The Query Measure transaction allows a Measure Consumer to periodically query about the availability of a resource from an Measure Source.
+The Query Measure transaction allows a Measure Consumer to periodically query about the availability of a resource from a Measure Source.

 This transaction enables a MeasureConsumer actor to access Measure, MeasureReport, Location and Organization